Have you been injured in an accident that wasn't your fault?

 Further information: Catastrophic injury compensation claims

-Under a CFA, Stranraer injury claimants will also not have to pay any fees upfront.
+Stranraer injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Stranraer, Dumfries and Galloway and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Stranraer, Dumfries and Galloway and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.

 By law, a solicitor's success fee can be up to a maximum of 25%, whichever law firm you choose.